CHAMBERLAIN AND THELWELL

 2000: Work started in November.
 The design brief was to link up all three floors and include a mezzanine area on ground floor, the basement area to be converted from an oyster storage area to bar restaurant.

 “We loved the architecture within the site and wanted to put the produce that we source through our own establishment in this outstanding building.
 We also loved the look and feel of the area and saw the potential in this under-utilized area given the great retail and bar opportunities in the many former banking halls of the City” Les Steadman very accurately predicted.

 2000: Work had to stop when Roman remains were found delaying the opening by months.

 2001: Thursday July 19th: Chamberlain’s opens.
 True to the family history the next generation of nephews and nieces work within both the restaurant and fishmonger businesses.

 2017: (July 19th) celebrated the 16th anniversary of Chamberlain’s and today Chamberlain and Thelwell continues to be one of Billingsgate Market’s most successful companies.

 Telephone:020 7648 8690

 23-25 Leadenhall Market

-We are now closed until further notice.
-This will be reviewed following further information from the government
+We are now closed until able to re-open safely.
+This will be reviewed following further information from the government.